-Simulating shunting performance is an important step in specifying the right model shunt vehicle for our customers’ operations.
+Simulating shunting performance is an important step in specifying the which shunt vehicle is right for our customers’ operations.
 Shunting simulations consider track properties such as gradients and curve radii as well as rolling stock characteristics such as length, mass and bearing resistance to make a prediction of the drawbar pull required to shunt the rolling stock through a given section of track.

 Most often performing these simulations the track properties are determined from vertical and horizontal alignment drawing of the track construction.
 From these Freightquip can construct a model that can predict the drawbar pull required for a given rolling stock configuration at any point on the track.
 The graph below shows one such simulation where the required drawbar pull in kilonewtons has been plotted against the chainage (or distance along the track).